SeanAbstract/gatsby-starter-netlify-cms/src/pages/faq/index.md

           discovery and improved credit-worthiness.
 Our stock loan and borrow rates are very competitive.
 We use the best market data available to measure ourselves.
-        question: What is the securities financing rate on Snowball?
+        question: What is the securities financing rate on Snowball X?
   - categoryTitle: Currency Exchange
     questions:
       - answer: >-